plenoptic-org/plenoptic_presentations/2023-10-02_Winawer-lab-mtg/slides.md

 *CLICK* should I concentrate my changes in just a portion of the image? all three of these pixels have the same MSE with the original image, but we've spent that pixel budget in different ways. and so discriminating these images apart from the original has different difficulties: we're very good at detecting these contrast edges, but not so good at an overall shift in luminance. and the noise is fairly noticeable as well.

+*CLICK* can we do this sort of exploration in a principled way? at the very least, we know that humans have the contrast response function, and so are more sensitive to some frequencies than others. but because of Weber's law, we know this is adaptive: how sensitive we are to a change in luminance depends on the contrast, if nothing else.

-if we have a model, we can ask what changes *the model* thinks are easy or hard to detect, and use them in a human experiment.
+if we have a computational model of some kind, we can ask what changes *the model* thinks are easy or hard to detect, and use them in a human experiment.

-*CLICK* this is important because we know from adversarial examples that just because a model seems to behave similar to human perception (here, classifying images into different categories), that does not mean that they'll agree what changes are obvious.
+*CLICK* from a model building perspective, this is important because we know from adversarial examples that just because a model seems to behave similar to human perception (here, classifying images into different categories), that does not mean that they'll agree what changes are obvious.
 This model thinks this noise pattern is enough to switch the image category from a dog to an ostrich, but humans find it indetectable.

 ---
 ## Eigendistortions